ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-symphony.md

 You are receiving the following error when you try to generate or apply a plan on {{site.data.keyword.bpshort}} workspace: `failed due to "Error: No SSH Key found with name <KEY_NAME>".`
 {: tsSymptoms}

-Terraform could not find the given SSH key names that are provided by you.
+Terraform might not find the given SSH key names that are provided by you.
 {: tsCauses}

 1. Check whether the given SSH key is present in the current region where the cluster is being provisioned.
 If the given SSH key is not present, create the SSH key in the current region.